 To ensure the community is aware of any upcoming helicopter line inspections, we place advertisements on our social and digital media channels.

 We also notify customers on our advice register within two business days before flying near their property.
 You can apply to go on the advice register by calling 1300 137 008 or send us an enquiry.
 We will require your property details and your request will then be assessed by our project team.

 Can you tell me exactly when you'll be flying over my property?

 We endeavour to be as accurate as we possibly can with our flight schedule, however, due to changes in weather conditions or other unforseen circumstances, we may need to modify flight paths or in some cases, cancel inspections.

-Keep an eye on our website or on Facebook for changes to the inspection schedule.
+Keep an eye on our website for changes to the inspection schedule.

 Are there other ways I can be notified about helicopter inspections in my area?

 We're investigating other ways to communicate our helicopter line inspection schedule, including via SMS.
-In the meantime, we'll keep our website and social media channels up to date with the latest information.
+In the meantime, we'll keep our website up to date with the latest information.